-The disappearance of Susan Cox Powell is, sadly, an all too common tale of a woman trying to escape a reportedly abusive marriage, only to become a suspected victim of the spouse she was trying to flee.
-Susan was a 28-year-old Utah woman who went missing on December 9, 2009, and her husband Joshua "Josh" Powell was quickly named a person of interest in her disappearance, though he was never charged.
-Josh would go on to kill himself and their two sons, but another member of the Powell family also cast a disturbing shadow over her story — Josh's father, Steven Powell, who maintained he had nothing to do with her disappearance until he died of a heart attack at the age of 68.
+Susan Cox Powell was a 28-year-old Utah woman who went missing on December 7, 2009, and her husband Josh Powell was ultimately named a person of interest in her disappearance, though he was never charged.
+Josh would go on to kill himself and their two sons, but another member of the Powell family also cast a disturbing shadow over her story — Josh's father, Steve Powell, who maintained he had nothing to do with her disappearance until he died of a heart attack at the age of 68.

-Long before his name become linked with Susan Cox Powell, Steven Powell’s personal behavior raised eyebrows.
-He was born in Oregon, the product of a broken home, and later lived with his paternal grandparents in Idaho, who he claimed “kidnapped him,” according to the Salt Lake Tribune.
+Long before his name become linked with Susan Cox Powell, Steve Powell’s personal behavior raised eyebrows.
+He was born in Oregon, the product of a broken home, and later lived with his paternal grandparents in Idaho, who he claimed “kidnapped him,” according to The Salt Lake Tribune.
 He joined The Church of Jesus Christ of Latter-day Saints, where he met future wife Terrica "Terri" Martin, but he left the Church in the 1980s.
-In his journals, Josh would describe his father as “anti-Mormon.”
-He would eventually follow in Steven’s footsteps, leaving the church and later claiming he and his father were being scapegoated for Susan’s disappearance for speaking out against the Mormon faith.
+In his journals, Josh would describe his father as “anti-Mormon,” reported the Deseret News.
+He would eventually follow in Steve’s footsteps, leaving the church and later claiming he and his father were being scapegoated for Susan’s disappearance for speaking out against the LDS Church.

 In the early ‘90s, the Powells' marriage broke apart.
 According to his daughter Jennifer Graves, her father had become addicted to porn and was obsessed with a woman in their congregation, at one point suggesting she could become a second wife.
-(While the LDS Church formally banned polygamy in 1904, plural marriages are still a popular, if erroneous, Mormon stereotype.)
-Graves claims as an 11-year-old, she accompanied her father on a business trip where he watched a pornographic video in front of her.
-On another occasion, the Powells' 10-year-old Alina came home from her father’s house with a pornographic magazine she found hidden in her bed, according to court documents filed by Terri Powell.
+Graves claimed that as an 11-year-old, she accompanied her father on a business trip where he watched a pornographic video in front of her, reported the Deseret News.
+On another occasion, the Powells' 10-year-old Alina allegedly came home from her father’s house with a pornographic magazine she found hidden in her bed, according to court documents filed by Terri Powell.

-In 2001, Josh and Susan Powell were married.
-As young newlyweds, they often lived with Steven Powell in order to save money.
-In 2002, Steven confided in his friend Sandy Crain Anderson that he was falling in love with his pretty young daughter-in-law.
+In 2001, Josh and Susan were married.
+As young newlyweds, they lived with Steve Powell in order to save money.
+In 2003, Steve professed his love to Susan.